Is Your Heating System Ready To Take On The Cold?

 - Inspect blower and motor and record AMP draw (lubricate as needed)

-- Replacement of filter provided by customer while on site at time of inspection
+- Replacement of filter provided by the customer while on-site at the time of inspection

 - Inspect unit wiring and electrical disconnect

 - Inspect gas lines and connections at the furnace/boiler for leaks

 - Check high limit control (adjust as needed)